Our work within sustainability

 RESPONSIBLE LENDING AT NORDAX

 We offer loan products only to customers who are financially stable, and we always make a thorough credit assessment to reduce the risk that they will face future problems.
 If a customer has a problem repaying a loan, we step in to help.
 We have specially trained employees who contact customers early on to remind them that a payment is late, so that we can work together to find a solution and if possible offer advice and support.

 We think it is sound that our customers do not receive their money the second they apply for a loan.
 All our lending is comprised of instalment and amortising loans.
 If a customer wants to amortise faster or prepay their entire loan, we do not charge additional fees.

-Our target is a net credit loss level of 2% over an economic cycle, a level we have been well below in recent years.
-In 2016 the credit loss level was further reduced to 1.4%.
+Our ambition is a net credit loss level of 2% over an economic cycle, a level we have been well below in recent years.
+In 2017 the credit loss level was 1.6%.
 Our aim is to continue to grow the loan portfolio, but growth may not come at the price of less thorough credit assessments.